AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ### Issues when upgrading on macOS {#issues-when-upgrading-on-macos}

-Occasionally issues may occur when upgrading Experience Manager desktop app on macOS.
-This is caused by legacy system folder for Experience Manager desktop app preventing new versions of Experience Manager desktop app to load correctly.
+Occasionally issues may occur when upgrading [!DNL Experience Manager] desktop app on macOS.
+This is caused by legacy system folder for [!DNL Experience Manager] desktop app preventing new versions of [!DNL Experience Manager] desktop app to load correctly.
 To remedy this issue, the following folders and files can be manually removed.

 Before executing the following steps, drag the `Adobe Experience Manager Desktop` application from the macOS Applications folder to the Trash.
 Then open terminal, execute the following command, and provide your password when prompted.